Created on 01-30-2016

 After following Coos for 12+ years now, below is “only my second contact” ever with him _ Yet he is one of my “Bingo Heroes” _ Smile!

-One of “only six” pages I have as Bookmarks!
+His webpage linked to below is one of “only six” pages I have as Bookmarks!

 Yesterday, Coos was kind enough to share some Very Cool memories with us!